 Photographing the man-made enables me to record human ingenuity and its footprint left in the wake of our manufactured existence.

 Born in Bombay, India, Neil spent part of his childhood years in Dubai.
 There he witnessed the transformation of a barren desert landscape into a thriving, manufactured oasis that sparked his interest in modern design and architecture.
 He moved to the United States in 1994 to pursue a BS from Indiana State University, where he concentrated his studies in conceptual design and urban architecture.

 From 1998 to 2010, Neil worked in Chicago’s IT industry while immersing himself in the city’s prolific art communities, unique history and diverse cultural roots.
 This exposure would ignite a passion and lay the groundwork for his exploration in photography.
 He describes these years as fundamental to his maturation from a casual snap shot observer, to a photographic and print artist.
 In the summer of 2010, Neil resigned from his tech career, removing the safety net of his IT job in order to focus on expanding his creative capabilities, and artistic vision as a photographer.
 He left Chicago later that year and continued his artistic exploration in other cities including Vancouver, Bombay and Los Angeles, as he began developing a body of work that would define his approach and style.

-Since 2013 Neil has continued to expand on this body of work, completing the photographic series, Sweet Tooth, together with a self-published monograph about the project, and presently in production on his next project.
+Since 2013 Neil has continued to expand on this body of work, completing the photographic series, Sweet Tooth, together with a self-published monograph about the project, and the follow up series entitled, Toy Stories.

 2016, Sweet Tooth, 3rd Street Gallery, Philadelphia, Pennsylvania, June 29 – Jul 31